jaredwray/cacheable/packages/cache-manager/README.md

 - **refreshThreshold**?: number - Default refreshThreshold in milliseconds.

     If the remaining TTL is less than **refreshThreshold**, the system will update the value asynchronously in background.
+- **refreshAllStores**?: boolean - Default false

+    If set to true, the system will update the value of all stores when the refreshThreshold is met.
+Otherwise, it will only update from the top to the store that triggered the refresh.

 - **nonBlocking**?: boolean - Default false